All that I am waiting for is a chance to take part in a battle, to snatch the laurel crown from the hands of fortune or to die on the field of glory.

 –Napoleon, to his brother Joseph

-Situated off the east coast of Italy, with few harbors and a mountainous interior, the island of Corsica has long been something of a world unto itself, a place where would-be conquerors have struggled to overcome the island’s natural defenses only to confront the stubborn self-reliance of its people.
-Since 1284, the island was a dominion of the Republic of Genoa, which lay some 150 miles to the north, but the island’s relative isolation made it a difficult place to govern.
-In 1755 Pasquale Paoli, a native whose military experience included service in the army of the King of Naples organized a resistance movement and drove the Genoese out.
-At 29, Paoli went on to establish an independent republic with its own constitution, and for the next twelve years, he and a small army of freedom fighters struggled to maintain the island’s precarious independence against repeated attempts at reconquest.
+Possessed of few natural harbors and encumbered by a mountainous interior, the island of Corsica has long been something of a world unto itself, a place where would-be conquerors have struggled to overcome the island’s natural defenses only to confront the stubborn self-reliance of its people.
+Ever since 1284, the island had remained a dominion of the Republic of Genoa, which lay some 150 miles to the north, but in 1755, Pasquale Paoli, a native islander whose military experience included service in the army of the King of Naples, organized a resistance movement and drove the Genoese out.
+At the age of 29, Paoli went on to establish an independent republic with its own constitution, and for the next twelve years he and a small army of freedom fighters struggled to maintain the island’s precarious independence against repeated attempts at reconquest.

 His circumstances changed in September 1786, when news of illness and financial difficulties at home prompted him to return to Corsica for the first time since departing for school eight years earlier.
 Having arranged a leave of absence from his regiment, he journeyed to the Mediterranean coast and made the short voyage to his homeland, where he received a warm homecoming in Ajaccio and reacquainted himself with the people and scenes of his youth.
 Here too, however, he seems to have spent much of his time alone, embarking on a variety of literary pursuits, including initial efforts at an ambitious history of Corsica.
 Viewed from the perspective of a subsequent career of unprecedented activity and exertion, this extended leave–pleading health issues, he would manage to stretch it out to a full year–presents historians with a period of almost incomprehensible calm.
 Even more incomprehensible by today’s standards, perhaps, is the fact that in addition to his original extension he was able to wrangle another six months vacation out of the war ministry.
 As historian David Bell explains, due to “an absurd level of overmanning at the higher ranks” extended leaves among the officer corps were commonplace at the time, and “the army was delighted to see them go.”